rsankowski/brain-immune-resource/README.md

 Single-cell RNA-Sequencing resource of brain immune cells from humans and mice under normal and pathological conditions.
 The data has been published in peer-reviewed journals by the Institute of Neuropathology at the University Clinic of Freiburg.

+The purpose of this resource is to share and disseminate these data in line with the [FAIR](https://www.go-fair.org/fair-principles/) criteria.

 ![](/assets/img/microglia.JPG)

 # Multiomic spatial landscape of innate immune cells at human central nervous system borders